ShiiroSan/LGhubReverseEng/README.md

 # LGhubReverseEng

+*Even if this README is in English, I'm french and I basically do my whole research in French and as I'm lazy, sometimes I'll use english term.
+And don't care about it being not understandable for anyone, these research are made for me, by me and that's all.*

 ## Problem
 I'm a big user of [Shadow Cloud](https://shadow.tech/fr/) computer and one of the negative part of these cloud computer is you can't use profile with the physical keyboard/mouse.